timbitz/Whippet.jl/README.md

 $ julia bin/whippet-quant.jl fwd_file.fastq.gz rev_file.fastq.gz
 ```

 Or you can provide a link/s to the fastq file/s on the web using `--url`, or just the experiment accession id using `--ebi`!
-These will align on the fly as the reads are downloaded from the web into memory which is subsequently freed after alignment.
+These will align on the fly as the reads are downloaded from the web directly into alignment.
 For example:
 ```
 $ julia bin/whippet-quant.jl --ebi SRR1199010
 ```